vijaybhorems/serverlessgopher/README.md

-# Serverless Template for Golang
+# Sample Serverless Golang App

-This repository contains template for creating serverless services written in Golang.
+This repository contains a simple serverless service written in Golang.
+An API gateway is automatically created through cloud formation(serverless yaml should have http event)

 ## Quick Start